VikashAnandJha/supremetech-mern-task/README.md

 ## Setup Environment Variables

-Create a `.env` file in the root of backend directory with the following contents:
+Create a `.env` file in the root of backend directory with the following contents(change suitable fields):

 ```plaintext
 DB_HOST=localhost